Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/install-docker.rst

 Once ``docker`` is installed, you must install ``docker-compose``.
 Follow steps on `Docker Compose documentation <https://docs.docker.com/compose/install/>`_.

 ..
-NOTE:: There is no need to manually install ``docker-compose`` on Mac OS X since
+NOTE:: There is no need to manually install ``docker-compose`` on macOS since
-    it has already been installed via Docker Toolbox.
+    it has already been installed via Docker for Mac.